EldritchGarden/dailimage/readme.md

     restart: unless-stopped
 ```

-*Note: I recommend you pin the version, but latest will track the latest
+*Note: I recommend you pin the version*
-release version*